Your TAM Slide Won't Survive Due Diligence. Here's How to Fix It.

 Step 5: SOM Scenario Analysis

 Project realistic market capture across Bull, Base, and Bear scenarios.
-Base case should be conservative enough that missing it signals a real problem, not just normal variance.
+The base case should be conservative enough that missing it signals a real problem, not just normal variance.
+SOM is execution-driven — a slice of SAM you can win next, given current sales capacity, pricing, and product maturity (OpenVC, 2024).

 The Evidence Standard